 Keep the soil slightly moist but let the top 1 inch surface to dry out between watering spells.
 In the summer it requires frequent watering.
 In winter, reduce the watering to avoid root rot.

 Fiddle Leaf Fig Care

-Fiddle leaf fig care is easy, it involves several requirements and steps, which are explained below.
+Fiddle leaf fig care is easy, it involves several requirements and steps, which use can check below.

 Fertilize about once a month with a water soluble houseplant fertilizer.
-Avoid fertilizing when it is not in active growth, usually in winter.
+Avoid feeding when it is not in active growth, usually in winter.

 In every 2-3 years repot the plant or whenever you find that it is root bound, providing a container slightly larger than the previous one.